 Ethereum wallet has the currency named Ether while NEO has NEO and Gas.
 As said before, Ethereum is older and hence holds the 2nd title in the crypto world having a market cap of $57 Billion.

 NEO is much young and believes in the same ideology but is in the 11th rank having a market cap of $3.4 Billion.
 However, NEO cryptocurrency is showing great potential as the NEO cryptocurrency price has jumped to $52.

 Build your identity as a certified blockchain expert with 101 Blockchains’ Blockchain Certifications designed to provide enhanced career prospects.

 NEO has the Tech!

-NEO support more common C# and Java.
-They even intend to add Python and Go as an additional language.
-So, more and more programmers can take part in the blockchain tech.
+NEO supports more common C# and Java.
+They even intend to add Python and Go as additional languages.
+So, more and more programmers can take part in blockchain tech.